Chapter 4.3 Managing Software Sources¶

 - Submitting statistical data will improve the Ubuntu experience allowing developers to know which software you are downloading anonymously.
 We urge you to enable this feature but it is disabled by default as Lubuntu has an “Opt-in” philosophy.

 To install proprietary drivers use the Additional Drivers tab.
 Then press the check box to use the Using Driver Name radio button to input the proprietary driver for that checkbox.
-To not use proprietary drivers for something use the Do not use the device radio button.
+To not use proprietary drivers for something press the Do not use the device radio button.
 To apply these changes you will need internet access and will need to press the Apply Changes button.
-To revert back to your previous changes use the Revert button.
+To revert back to your previous changes press the Revert button.

 How to Launch¶